Introduction of Bootable CD

 Here come the operating steps of creating bootable ISO file.

 First, select "Create Bootable Media" option under the "Utilities" item.
-Then, in the next window, select "Windows PE" or "Linux" item, and click "Next" until you get to this interface.
 Then, select the "Export ISO file" option, and then click "Next".

 At last, click "Finish" when the operation has been done.